kelseyhightower/kubernetes-the-hard-way/docs/certificate-authority.md

 # Setting up a Certificate Authority and TLS Cert Generation

-In this lab you will setup the necessary PKI infrastructure to secure the Kuberentes components.
+In this lab you will setup the necessary PKI infrastructure to secure the Kubernetes components.
 This lab will leverage CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), to bootstrap a Certificate Authority and generate TLS certificates.

-This lab will setup a Certificate Authority and generated a single set of TLS certificates that can be used to secure the following Kubernetes components:
+This lab will setup a Certificate Authority and generate a single set of TLS certificates that can be used to secure the following Kubernetes components:

 * etcd
 * Kubernetes API Server